On Becoming a Programmer

 And the most important is to do everything with the motivation of accomplishing something.
 In my case, it’s simple — try to make a living from anything.
 It goes back to my old insecurities of living in Romania, where you only have yourself and there are no safety nets.
 You cannot afford a hobby unless you make money out of it.
 You are your own safety net.

 TLDNR version — The thing is that I did learn enough programming and Unity editor in approximately 6 months, to build our game.
 Some people consider it to be “genius” which would be cool, if it would be true (I am 40 years old so, I shouldn’t be able to learn new things, I think…).
 My dream as a kid was to become a genius…

-I think we can learn anything, giving that we have the time and the privilege to do it (like getting born in the right place at the right time…), and the genetics is only there to give us an edge.
+I think we can learn anything, giving that we have the time and the privilege to do it (like getting born in the right place at the right time and/or creating ourselves the priveldges that we need…), and the genetics is only there to give us an edge.
 I also think most of our existence is governed by randomness, so there is no harm in trying to establish some sort of control over those things we can control.
 Learning is one of them, if not the most important, since it goes back to everything — Leaning to talk, to walk, to love, to suffer, to do math, to program, to draw, to be sympathetic and to be able to empathize, to change yourself and help other change.